 Paying off business debt is proving to be a growing priority for many of the UK’s entrepreneurs.
+Check our guide to see how you can recover from business debt more quickly.

 A new survey from BRDC Continental has found that overdraft use amongst small businesses has dropped dramatically, from 25 per cent of businesses in 2011 to just 16 per cent in the third quarter of 2013.
 Meanwhile the Bank of England reports a collapse in overdraft lending in December, during which the biggest monthly drop in three years was reported.